 - Alleged criminal behavior: The student has been arrested on allegations of serious criminal behavior or has been charged with such behavior by law enforcement authorities.

 - Risk to the community: The student has been charged with a violation of a disciplinary rule of the School, and his or her presence on campus poses a significant risk to the safety of others or to the educational environment of the community.

 - Indebtedness: The student’s term bill is unpaid and the student has not made arrangements acceptable to the School to address the issue.

 - Failure to provide medical documentation of required immunizations.

 - Unfulfilled academic requirements: The student has not met an academic requirement and has not taken steps acceptable to the School to meet the requirement.

 - Failure to register: The student has not registered as required at the beginning of each term.

-The decision to place a student on involuntary leave is made by the Dean for Students in consultation with the chairperson of the Promotion and Review Board (PRB).
+The decision to place a student on involuntary leave is made either by the Dean for Students in consultation with the chairperson of the Promotion and Review Board (PRB); or by the PRB.
 As noted above, in the case of an involuntary leave of absence for medical reasons, the School will consult with an appropriate person at Harvard University Health Services.

-A student is notified in writing that he or she has been placed on involuntary leave.
+A student is notified in writing that he/she/they has been placed on involuntary leave.
 The student may petition the Dean for Students for reconsideration and may appeal a final decision to the Dean of the Faculty of Medicine.